project-hatohol/hatohol/server/README.md

 (6) start ndo2db and nagios3

-In ubuntsu 13.04, edit of ENABLE_NDOUTILS variable in /etc/default/ndoutils
+In ubuntu 13.04, edit of ENABLE_NDOUTILS variable in /etc/default/ndoutils
   is also needed.

     ENABLE_NDOUTILS=1